-StART Festival gives emerging artists an opportunity to present and discuss their work.
+StART gives emerging artists an opportunity to present and discuss their work.
 StART supports artists by connecting them to resources needed to successfully showcase their art to a new public audience.
-We hope to help create connections between emerging with established artists and community members.
+We help create connections between emerging with established artists and community members.
 Our Team is made up of volunteers, staff and a yearly selected jury of highly influenced mentors in the community.
 Submissions are opened to the public to emerging artists of all ages.

 StART Festival encourages emerging artists to join us at any stage in their artistic process through mentorships, workshops and panel discussions.
 All events from the festival are $5 or pay what you can all proceeds go to helping to pay the artists that showcase and event staff.

 Our 2019 festival will be taking place October 2019, Stay Tuned for more information!

 IMPORTANT NOTICE TO OUR COMMUNITY : PLEASE READ